sboily/wazo-hackathon-asterisk-stream-module/README.md

 Websocket Stream audio channel module for Asterisk
 ============================================

-This provides a websocket ARI resource for streaming audio channel Asterisk.
+This provides a websocket resource for streaming audio channel Asterisk.
 It works with asterisk versions 16.x or later

 Requirements